Qiskit/RFCs/0023-low-level-sampler.md

 ## Summary
-In Qiskit, the quantum computer interface is built around primitives, which are the fundamental operations executable on a quantum circuit.
+In Qiskit, the quantum computer interface is built around primitives, which are the fundamental operations carried on by a quantum computer on a quantum circuit.
 Currently, Qiskit offers two such primitives: the Sampler and the Estimator.
 The Estimator leverages advanced error mitigation techniques to enhance the quality of results from noisy quantum computers.
 On a noiseless quantum computer, the